China - Yunnan

 Himalayan foothills, Shangri-la (Zhongdian), Tiger Leaping Gorge, Shaxi, Er Hai Lake and Dali Old Town.
 Please Note: Early in 2014 Shangri-la was ravaged by fire.
-Many of the old wooded building were destroyed, some fortunately were not.
-Reconstruction soon began and for the next few years we can expect the face of the old town to be constantly changing.
+Many of the old wooden buildings were destroyed, some, fortunately, were not.
+Reconstruction soon began and for the next few years, we can expect the face of the old town to be constantly changing.

 IMPORTANT - ALTITUDE.

 Our tour begins in Shangri-La at an altitude of 3300 metres above sea level.
 At this altitude, each breath takes in approximately 32% less oxygen than at sea level.
 This will initially leave most people feeling short of breath when exercising.
 Over a period of a few days at this altitude, the body will adapt and all will be well.
 Some people may find cycling on Day 2 is too much for them at this altitude, in which case please be prepared for a day off the bike to rest and acclimatise further - Day 2 is an optional ride for those feeling up to it.